Eero556/Crypto-Tracker/Doku/dokumentation.md

 Used techologies:
-- Front-end ReactJS and CSS
+- Front-end: ReactJS and CSS
-- Back-end Nodejs and Postgresql
+- Back-end: Nodejs and Postgresql
-- Tools git, Visual Studio Code
+- Tools: git, Visual Studio Code

 Important functions that can make this app work: